robinrojh/tp/docs/UserGuide.md

 **Example:** <br/>
 In Command Line Interface (CLI):
 - `addProc 1 i/Install modem c/10.5 d/20/03/2022 11:30`
-  - This triggers the adding of the Procedure to the first Client.
+  - This triggers the addition of the Procedure to the first Client.
   - Result shows: `New Procedure added: Information: Install modem; Date: 20/03/2022 11:30; Cost: 10.50; Completed: false`

 In Application: ![addProc](images/addProcGUI.png)